George Young (actor): Career

+2021–present

+In 2021, Young starred as Detective Kekoa Shaw in James Wan's horror film Malignant, alongside Annabelle Wallis and Maddie Hasson.
+The film was released theatrically by Warner Bros.
+Pictures and simultaneously streamed on HBO Max.
+Malignant developed a significant cult following for its blend of horror and action genres.

+In 2022, Young appeared as Tad Fairchild opposite Lindsay Lohan and Chord Overstreet in the Netflix romantic comedy Falling for Christmas.
+The film reached number one globally on Netflix, accumulating 37.85 million hours viewed in its opening week.

+In 2024, Young played Howard in Lionsgate's The Strangers: Chapter 1, directed by Renny Harlin, alongside Madelaine Petsch and Gabriel Basso.
+That same year, he appeared as Sam in the ensemble comedy Nuked opposite Justin Bartha, Anna Camp, Lucy Punch, and Tawny Newsome.
+The film premiered at the Tribeca Film Festival in 2024.

+In 2025, Young created, wrote, and executive produced the documentary series Heartbeat, which chronicles his and his wife Janet Hsieh's five-year IVF journey.
+He also starred alongside Lea Salonga in The Vale – Origins, a hybrid live-action and animated short film based on Abigail Hing Wen's novel.

+In 2026, Young reprised his role as Howard in The Strangers – Chapter 3, also directed by Harlin.

 Personal life

 In 2015, Young married television host Janet Hsieh.
 They have two sons, one born in 2017 and the other in 2021.

 Philanthropy

 In 2012 and 2013, Young partnered with Kiehl's to raise money and awareness for autism.
 Young is the eldest of four brothers, two of whom are autistic; raising awareness of autism and raising funds to support those with autism is a cause that he feels strongly about.

 "People with autism are just that– people first and foremost, with a condition that is autism...they have hobbies, they have loves, they have passions, but all of it is locked within this condition that is autism.
 There's no cure for autism at the moment, but with treatments at an early age, their thought potential can be unlocked."

 In addition to his charity work, Young has also fronted two government-funded youth campaigns: the anti-drug campaign Dance Works!
 2012, sponsored by Central Narcotics Bureau in Singapore, and the Health Promotion Board in Singapore's Bounce Back Stronger campaign for youth resilience.